JeremyCraigMartinez/3WH-554-USW/hw3.md

 ###P32

 Consider the TCP procedure for estimating RTT.
-Suppose that α = 0.1.
+Suppose that  = 0.1.
 Let SampleRTT 1 be the most recent sample RTT, let SampleRTT 2 be the next most recent sample RTT, and so on.
 a.
 For a given TCP connection, suppose four acknowledgments have been